cloudmine/code-examples/README.md

-# code-examples
+# Code Examples

-Repository to hold all of the code examples referenced from the docs.
+This repository holds all of the examples referenced in the Code Examples section of the CloudMine Documentation.